capprogram/2017bootcamp-general/fitchoices.md

 ## Best Predictions

 All of the above assumed that the goal was to measure the true, underlying relationship between x and y.
 What if your goal were instead to find the best predictive relation between the two, for example to predict y with greatest accuracy for a given x.
 How would the optimal choice of fit type change in this case?
 Hint: the best prediction fit y(x) would give the value of y at a given x about which we can expect symmetric scatter.
+In fact we may wish to trim the data at either end in x so that we fit only within a range of x in which y appears to show symmetric scatter.

 Sample answers are [here](https://github.com/capprogram/2017bootcamp-general/blob/master/fittingchoices.py).